{{item.title}}

 It’s meant a lot to come into PwC Canada and see the firm’s commitment to inclusion and diversity and celebration of what makes each of us unique.

-I’m passionate about my work as a senior associate on the US tax team.
+I’m passionate about my work as a manager on the US tax team.
 I love tax, and I’m part of an amazing team.
 I also love being part of our internal Association of East and South East Asians Inclusion Network (AESEA).
 It’s an inclusive group in which I can celebrate my Canadian-Vietnamese identity and the identities of those around me.
 We’re strong in Asian representation, and we have strength in allies as well.

 Being part of this network has increased my sense of belonging at the firm and helped me deepen my connections with colleagues across the business.